libapps/libapps-mirror/nassh/doc/FAQ.md

 ## Can I create bookmarks to specific sites?

   Mostly.
-You can create two types of bookmarks:
+You can create a few types of bookmarks:
   1. A connection specifying a user & host (and optionally a port).
   2. A profile connection (which you already created/set up).
+  3. A `ssh://` URL.

 *** aside
 If you're using the dev version of Secure Shell, you'll want to use the